-The Spanish Community of Wallingford (SCOW) has a five decade long track record of providing basic service for the diverse, spanish speaking immigrants in the Wallingford/Meriden area.
-Its mission, like the culture & heritage organizations a century old or older, is to respond to the needs of immigrants by assisting them to succeed in U.S. society.
+The Spanish Community of Wallingford (SCOW) has a track record of providing basic services for the diverse Spanish speaking immigrants in the Wallingford/Meriden area that spans five decades.
+Its mission, like the culture & heritage organizations a century old or older, is to respond to and assist with the needs of immigrants as they achieve success in U.S. society.

 A Decade of Language Literacy with local-global TV

-A decade ago, in a frank conversation about not being multilingual, the concept of #in2languages #en2idiomas television was born: A language literacy ‘learn by watching TV’ collaboration between SCOW and WPAA-TV.
+A decade ago, during a frank conversation about not being multilingual, the concept of #in2languages #en2idiomas television program was born.
+This program, a language literacy ‘learn by watching TV’ show, became a collaboration between SCOW and WPAA-TV.
 The pilot #in2languages #en2idiomas was launched in 2013.
 Initially, WPAA-TV scheduled programs when the likelihood was high that community members would be in SCOW’s lobby where a television was tuned to WPAA-TV.

-Initially, program content was underwritten by a grant and contract arrangement between WPAA-TV and Deutsche Welle, the German media company.
-When the grant ended in 2017, Ion Bank helped with acquisition cost of spanish language content for one year.
+At first, program content was underwritten by a grant and contract arrangement between WPAA-TV and Deutsche Welle, the German media company.
+When the grant ended in 2017, Ion Bank helped with the acquisition cost of Spanish language content for one year.
 They also underwrote production of promotional videos for #in2languages #en2idiomas.
-By this time, content had expanded to three news magazines and scheduling was weekdays midday and WPAA-TV was simulcasting on the Internet.
+By this time, content had expanded to three news magazines.
+The scheduling was midday from Monday to Friday and simulcast on the Internet by WPAA-TV.